Nenad Stevandić

 Nenad Stevandić (Ненад Стевандић; born 12 October 1966) is a Bosnian Serb politician and physician who is the 7th and current speaker of the National Assembly of Republika Srpska.
-He is the president of the United Srpska party and was previously a member of the Serb Democratic Party.
+He is the president of the United Srpska party and was previously a member of the Serb Democratic Party until 2015.

 Early life and medical career

 Stevandić was born in Drvar on 12 October 1966.
 He graduated from the Medical faculty at the University of Banja Luka in 1995 and specialized otorhinolaryngology in 2002 in Belgrade.

-He was a participant of the Bosnian War in the 1990s.
+During the Bosnian War, Stevandić served in the Army of Republika Srpska.
+His wartime activities have been the subject of controversy.
+He has been accused of involvement in war crimes, including allegations that he ordered the 1992 killing of Miodrag Šušnica, a member of the Serbian State Security Directorate, in Banja Luka.
+He has also been linked to Radovan Karadžić and Slobodan Milošević.
+Video recordings circulated appear to show Stevandić participating in the mistreatment of Bosniak and Croat civilians and entering private property in Kotor Varoš and Banja Luka during the war.
+Referring to his wartime role, Stevandić has stated that he is "proud" of his actions.

 After completing his studies, Stevandić got a job at the University Clinical Center of the Republika Srpska, where he has been working since.
 He was named its vice superintendent in 2018.